Nybrogade 22: Nybrogade 22

 Nybrogade 5 is constructed with five storeys above a walk-out basement.
 The seven-bays-wide, plastered facade is finished with shadow joints on the ground floor.
-It is painted in a ligh grew colour on the ground floor and white on the upper floors.
+It is painted in a light grey colour on the ground floor and white on the upper floors.
 Decorative elements include a cornice band above the ground floor. framing around the windows of the first to third floor, hood moulds above the windows of the first and second floor, rectangular niches below the first floor windows and a dentillated cornice below the roof.
 The tall Mansard roof is clad in black-glazed tile.
-It features three dormer windows towards the stret, The roof ridge is pierced by two chimneys.
+It features three dormer windows towards the street, The roof ridge is pierced by two chimneys.
 The main entrance in the central bay is raised three steps from street level.
 A short, two-bay side wing extends from the rear side of the building along the west side of a small courtyard.
 It is integrated with the front wing via a canted corner bay.
 All the facades that face the courtyard are rendered yellow.
 The stone tablet with the cock from the previous building on the site is embedded in the wall.
 Another stone tablet with an inscription in German is also embedded in the wall.